mostafa3537/-WordS-ServerSide/readme.md

-# Full Stack Engineer Task - AIM Technologies
+# JavaScript Project-
-simple website where you can view, save, update, delete your recipes.
+simple website where you can practice categorizing a set of words according to their part of speech.